BestTimesToVisit.com Logo

 food

 Immerse yourself in Valencian cuisine with a hands-on paella cooking class in the vibrant Ruzafa neighborhood.
-Learn the secrets of authentic paella from a local chef, using fresh, seasonal ingredients.
-Enjoy the fruits of your labor with a glass of local wine.
+Learn from a local chef, savor the fruits of your labor, and soak in the lively atmosphere of this trendy district.
+Insider tip: Take a food tour afterward to explore more of Ruzafa's culinary gems.

 Best time: March-November